kindelia/Kindelia/WHITEPAPER.md

 }
 ```

-When that statement is included in a block, its actions are evaluated inside the
+When that statement is included in a block, its effects are evaluated inside the
 [HVM](https://github.com/kindelia/hvm), which offers all the features required
 for a great decentralized runtime: instant compilation, no garbage accumulation,
 great performance, and a well-defined cost table.
 Among alternatives, only